 In recent years, it has become common for public events, performances, and even school days to begin with the acknowledgement that we are on Treaty 1 land.
 It is a protocol to show respect.
 Recognizing the treaty rights we still have today may be a first step in moving forward in collaboration and reconciliation with indigenous communities.
 Note similar acknowledgements happen across Canada on other treaty lands.

 5. A “Nip” is a burger

 Salisbury House is a local chain of diners referred to simply as “Sals”.
 The first Sals opened in Winnipeg in 1931.
 Founder Ralph Erwin named the new eatery after the Salisbury Steak and called his burger a “Nip”, referring to taking a nip or bite of Salisbury Steak.
-Today there are eight Salisbury House Restaurants and three Xpress locations within Winnipeg.
+Today there are nine Salisbury House Restaurants and four Xpress locations within Winnipeg.
 Erwin sold his majority interest in the chain in 1979.
-Musician and former Guess Who member Burton Cummings is one of the current owners.
+The chain has had a couple of ownership changes since then.
 In addition to Nips and fries, the restaurant serves hearty breakfasts, sandwich platters, and a variety of dinner plates, including Salisbury Steak.
 A stop at Sals is a must-do for many former Winnipeggers on return visits to the city.

 6. Winnipeg has Canada’s longest-running outdoor theatre

 Rainbow Stage, located in Kildonan Park, is Canada’s largest and longest running outdoor theatre.
 The open-air theatre seats up to 2,300 people, but is sometimes transformed into a smaller space for more intimate settings.
 The theatre came into being after the old bandstand in the park was damaged by the 1950 flood.
 Construction of a new structure suitable for open-air theatre began in 1951.
 The first performance was a concert in September 1953.
 Rainbow Stage airs two to three musicals each summer.